 The stanza continues with the examples of variations between the family aspect and individual aspect, and the wording treats both scenarios as things worth achieving.
 There is no resentment in her exploration of the “mother” aspect of her life in this stanza.
 In fact, she deals with the concept as something precious by giving the idea a childlike explanation of “be[ing] loved as much as ‘the rainbow’,” and even extending that childish statement into the more “adventure”-filled noted of “rid[ing] to either ends of it.”
 Again, there is a grammar error at work since “either” is singular and “ends” is plural, though this particular grammar detail might showcase that both sides of her personality are “ends,” as in “two” separate concepts, but together are a single person, like “either” is singular.
 She cannot separate the “two” concepts because there is only “[o]ne” of her, but both sides are real, making for an interesting paradox of singular and plural that is showcased in this deviation from standard grammar rules.

-To continue, however, with the kind treatment her “mother” experiences undergo in the poem, she speaks of “sweet whispers” that “wake” a person and “tiny arms around [the] neck.”
+To continue, however, with the kind treatment her “mother” experiences undergo in ‘Yellow Wood’, she speaks of “sweet whispers” that “wake” a person and “tiny arms around [the] neck.”
 This is a picture painted in a pleasant light, “[o]ne” that is precious and full of tenderness.
 In this, we can know that she does not resent her position as a “mother” at all, which indicates that she does not wish this side of herself to be lessened for the sake of her nature as the “adventurer.”
 On the other side of things, there is arguably nothing poor about “watch[ing] the sun rising [f]rom [a] little camp home,” which indicates that she does not want to part with these aspects of her life “either.”

 Essentially, she is letting the reader know that she values both elements of her existence, and the italicizing of “And” twice in this stanza reinforces this notion.
 She does not want “either”/or.
 She wants both, and this desire is highlighted in the accented delivery of the conjunction that unites them.

 By connecting to this idea, she is building camaraderie with her readers since they may recognize these famous words, and if they do, this poem has become a pseudo-sequel to Frost’s work, or at the very least a response.
-In essence, Frost has posed an issue, and Syma K. has presented an answer in responsive fashion.
+In essence, Frost has posed an issue, and Syma K. has presented an answer in a responsive fashion.
 This unites the works in complementary form, and it builds rapport with a famous work.
-To gain the attention of poetry fans, reaching to such a famous work is wonderful strategy.
+To gain the attention of poetry fans, reaching such a famous work is a wonderful strategy.

 Though simple, these choices of provided back-to-back examples and affectionate declarations of both sides of her being work to create a lovely portrait for all the things she wishes to accomplish.
 By addressing a famous work to build on those ideas, she adds a level of sophistication to the poem that makes the idea of being in “two’s” more elegant and fanciful.
 Basically, she has hinted that even Frost had a similar problem, and his dilemma could have been rectified with this resolution.